galaxyytriponmobile/Alxx-Roblox-DeObfX/README.md

 # USAGE
 **1. Download the whole zip folder, this way it downloads the .exe correctly aswell.**

-**2. Execute as intended, select your input file, write your output file.**
+**2. Execute the .exe as intended, select your input file, write your output file.**

 **3. ENJOY!**